hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

 `nose` is a third party module which does not come by default with Python.
 An installation is required.
 However, I don't think I manage to install the package.
 But `nose` is at least working well for some basic test cases.

-### Test case
+### Write test case

-- The test case for `nose` is quite similar as `unittest` but is much simpler.
+The test case for `nose` is quite similar as `unittest` but is much simpler.
 I don't need to define classes.
 Just go straight forwards to write a test function.
 The function that implemented the same test case as described above can be coded simply as the following.

   {%highlight Python linenos%}
 def test_dist():